60-6/atlas/readme.md

 installation: none, just paste into your .bashrc

-atlas is read-only unless it asks for your explicit permission, so you can mess with it safely.
+atlas is read-only unless it asks for your permission, so you can mess with it safely.

 see 'atlas ?' for syntax.